HelinduS/Boarding-Bee/BoardingBee_frontend/README.md

    * Click **Submit** → it should change to **Update review** after saving.
    * Refresh the page: your rating/text should be prefilled.
 4. Change the rating and click **Update review** → summary/average should update.

 ---

+## Troubleshooting

+- **401 Unauthorized**: Check that your backend is running and `NEXT_PUBLIC_API_URL` is correct.
+Ensure you are logged in and your JWT token is present in context.
+- **Invalid Hook Call / duplicate React**: Run `npm ls react` to check for multiple React versions.
+If needed, delete `node_modules` and `.next`, then reinstall and rebuild.
+- **API errors**: Check your backend logs and ensure CORS is configured to allow requests from the frontend URL.

+---